We don’t support this browser anymore.

 HSBC's exposure to Asia sets it apart from many of its large UK peers.
 Lacklustre growth for several years has brought significant pressure from a section of the investor base who want to see the business spin out its Asian operations.
 For now, the board's adamant that's not the right way to go, and the response is a renewed focus on higher growth areas.

-There's progress on the portfolio reshuffle, with the sale of its French business now complete and the Canadian sale set to go through early this year.
-Aside from the potential for shareholder returns, the capital freed up is being ploughed into what have been historically stronger-performing regions in Asia.
+There's progress on the portfolio reshuffle.
+The sales of the French and Canadian businesses have been completed, and the Argentinian operation has been sold and is due to be completed later in the year.
+Aside from shareholder returns, the capital freed up is being ploughed into what have been historically stronger-performing regions in Asia.

 There's also a large global banking arm.
 Income is diverse, from trading in credit and currency markets to trading finance and payment solutions.
 Interest rates still impact some income streams, but not to the extent of more traditional banking operations.
 With interest rate tailwinds easing, we support the diversification this brings.

 Now for the challenges.
 Costs in a higher inflation environment are a bugbear for almost everyone.
 HSBC has been on a cost-saving mission for years, but they remain a lingering issue.
-There are also ongoing challenges in the Chinese commercial real estate market which is leading to higher charges taken in preparation for defaults.
+There are also ongoing challenges in the Chinese commercial real estate market which could lead to higher charges taken in preparation for defaults down the line.

 The Asian focus is a differentiator from many of its peers, and we continue to see the potential for further growth from areas like wealth management.
 There's plenty of scope for shareholder returns with the balance sheet in a strong place.
-HSBC is our preferred UK-listed name for Asian exposure, though we prefer domestic-focused banks overall.
-But we must caution, the near-term could be bumpy and no returns are ever guaranteed.
+HSBC is our preferred UK-listed name for Asian exposure, though we prefer domestic-focused banks in the current environment.

 HSBC key facts